 Chevrolet Camaro Review

-- "No Camaro, save for the ZL1, stands head and shoulders above its sporty-car rivals, but its distinctive style and overall sense of refinement makes it worth considering." -- Consumer Guide
+- "No Camaro, save for the ZL1, stands head and shoulders above its sporty-car rivals, but its distinctive style and overall sense of refinement makes it worth considering." -- Consumer Guide (2013)

 Other Cars to Consider

-Details: 2013 Chevrolet Camaro
+Details: 2014 Chevrolet Camaro

-The 2013 Chevrolet Camaro seats four and is available in coupe and convertible body styles.
-A total of seven models are available, ranging from the base Camaro 1LS to the high-performance ZL1.
+The 2014 Chevrolet Camaro seats four and is available in coupe and convertible body styles.
+A total of eight models are available, ranging from the base Camaro 1LS to the high-performance Z/28 and ZL1 models.
 The base Camaro comes with a 3.6-liter V6 engine, a six-speed manual transmission and rear-wheel drive.
 A six-speed automatic is optional.
 Camaro SS models get a more powerful 6.2-liter V8 engine, as well as other styling updates and performance enhancements.
-The Camaro ZL1 offers even more performance, with a supercharged 6.2-liter V8 engine and an upgraded Magnetic Ride Control suspension system, while the new-for-2014 Camaro Z/28 features a 7.0-liter V8 engine.
+The Camaro ZL1 offers even more performance with its supercharged 6.2-liter V8 engine and upgraded Magnetic Ride Control suspension system, while the new-for-2014 Camaro Z/28 features a 7.0-liter V8 engine.
 Aside from the reintroduction of the Z/28, the Camaro receives updated exterior styling for 2014, but sees few other changes.
 As a result, this overview uses applicable research and reviews from 2010 through the current model year.

 Next Steps: Chevrolet Camaro

-- Find low financing rates for the Chevrolet Camaro
+- View the best prices for the 2014 Chevrolet Camaro

-- See what others paid for the 2013 Chevrolet Camaro
+- See what others paid for the 2014 Chevrolet Camaro

 - See Affordable Sports Cars rankings